 - Where each type of rubbish is produced (and therefore place a recycling container near it)

 - The health safety of your employees.
-Contamination and making sure your workplace is kept clean and healthy is your number one priority when it comes to waste management.
+According to hygiene experts at Metro Cleaning, contamination and making sure your workplace is kept clean and healthy is your number one priority when it comes to waste management.

 - Recyclables – Yellow